posted on Tuesday, August 12, 2008 4:44 AM

 LOAD BALANCING

 Load balancing is the process of balancing load (application requests) across a number of servers.
-The load balancer presents to the outside world a "virtual server" that accepts requests on behalf of a pool (also called a cluster or farm) loadbalancingof servers and distributes those requests across all servers based on a load-balancing algorithm.
+The load balancer presents to the outside world a "virtual server" that accepts requests on behalf of a pool (also called a cluster or farm) of servers and distributes those requests across all servers based on a load-balancing algorithm.
 All servers in the pool must contain the same content.

 Load balancers generally use one of several industry standard algorithms to distribute request.
 Some of the most common standard load balancing algorithms are:

-• round-robin
+- round-robin

-• weighted round-robin
+- weighted round-robin

-• least connections
+- least connections

-• weighted least connections
+- weighted least connections

 Load balancers are used to increase the capacity of a web site or application, ensure availability through failover capabilities, and to improve application performance.